scrtlabs/SecretNetwork/docs/genesis/genesis-validator-mainnet.md

 secretcli q staking validators
 ```

-If the above is too verbose, just run: `enigmacli q staking validators | grep moniker`.
+If the above is too verbose, just run: `secretcli q staking validators | grep moniker`.
 You should see your moniker listed.

 ## Staking more tokens